 The New Year has been successful in sneaking in but you still suffer from excessive sweating.
-It has been hard to keep up with fashion trends because of the material that the mainstream market sells, but if there is one thing that you could keep up with, they are probably footwear.
+It has been hard to keep up with fashion trends because of the material that the mainstream market sells, but if there is one thing that you could keep up with, they are probably socks and footwear.

 Some open shoes, for me, are an escape from sweaty feet but I cannot deny that there are some types of footwear that I want to wear but cannot because I either slip in them or the material stinks after a while.
 This already a problem for me and I don’t even have an excessive sweating condition on my feet, I just live in a very warm, humid country.

 For example, trendy sandals, couture shoes that are not made from sweat-absorbing material.
 They tend to become so slippery and sometimes (especially during warm days) I have to go to the restroom and wipe the sweat off with tissue or paper towels.
 What more for people who have feet who sweat buckets?
 It must be so stressful for them.